yochaigal/cairn/adventures/conversions/the-black-wyrm-of-brandonsford.md

 - _Magic Missile_: See [_Arcane Arrow_](/cairn-srd#100-spells).

 ### “Drop Dead” Ned
-4 HP, 1 Armor, 11 STR, 13 DEX, 11 WIL, silver dagger (d6), shortbow (d6), killer wasp (d4)
+4 HP, 1 Armor, 11 STR, 13 DEX, 12 WIL, silver dagger (d6), shortbow (d6), killer wasp (d4)
 - Shortbow: On Critical Damage, target takes double the STR loss.
-- Killer Wasp: On Critical Damage target falls to the ground, twitching for 1d6+1 rounds, but recovers.
+- Killer Wasp: Target must make a WIL save to avoid falling to the ground and twitching for d6+1 rounds.

 ### Squints
 3 HP, 1 Armor, 8 STR, 14 DEX, 9 WIL, dagger (d6), sling (d6)

+### Warwick the Smith
+- **Mithril Chain:** 2 Armor, half damage from magic weapons/spells. _One slot_.

 ### Father William the Priest
 - _Cure Wounds_: See [Cure Wounds](/cairn-srd#100-spells).
 - _Cure Disease_: A target is completely cured of a single disease.

+### Ingrid the Alchemist
+- **Mandrake Root Tea**: Heals d4 STR over a 4 hour period.

+### Naggeneen, the Clurichaun
+3 HP, 2 Armor, 8 STR, 13 DEX, 12 WIL
+- As written this creature has an advantage at escaping death.